Emulator Issues #12121

 I remember when I filed a similar report earlier this year that Stenzek said "Intel's driver up until recently would crash when booting because despite advertising support for dual-source blend, clearly hadn't tested any pipelines which used them because they'd kill it with a null pointer access."

-#15 Updated by ShadowMyst about 1 month ago
+#15 Updated by ShadowMyst 7 months ago

 Which method of shader compilation are you using?
 Synchronous, Asynchronous (Ubershaders) or Synchronous (Ubershaders)?
 Before it was fixed by Intel for the Ice Lake Iris Plus gpu, it would only occur for me on Synchronous and Asynchronous (Ubershaders); never on Synchronous (Ubershaders).
 Have you tried all 3?

-#20 Updated by ShadowMyst about 1 month ago
+#20 Updated by ShadowMyst 7 months ago